 I think we can all agree that being a parent is a challenging position yet fulfilling and beautiful at the same time.
 It calls us to not only love with affection but to love through the practice of enforcing principles—a disciplined child is generally a well-rounded child.
 When reared in godly principles, they exhibit a morally grounded foundation in Christ that furthers their success in life.

 No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.

-Discipline—“the practice of training people to obey rules or a code of behavior, using punishment to correct disobedience.”
+Discipline is training people to obey rules or a code of behavior and using penalties to correct disobedience.

 Whoever spares the rod hates their children, but he who [loves] their children is careful to discipline him.

 My son, do not despise the Lord's discipline or be weary of his reproof, for the Lord reproves him whom he loves, as a father the son in whom he delights.

 And have you forgotten the exhortation that addresses you as sons?
 “My son, do not regard lightly the discipline of the Lord, nor be weary when reproved by him.
 For the Lord disciplines the one he loves,and chastises every son whom he receives.”

 My beloved church, ABBA, loves and adores you more than you can wonder or imagine.
 It’s with compassion He reprimands His children; our Father chastises us to prepare and equip us to live righteously.
 Our Father’s will is for humanity to love with pure hearts.
 To look and live like Jesus.
 To learn to look past the exterior of people and behaviors and attempt to understand why they suffer in sin—called to be like Christ.

 Liken to the love our Father has for us; He patiently sees our struggles while He knows us intimately.